-We are a clinical-stage biopharmaceutical company with a very limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.
+We are a clinical-stage biopharmaceutical company with no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.

-We are a clinical-stage biopharmaceutical company with a limited operating history, focused on developing therapeutics for disorders of the brain and nervous system.
+We are a clinical-stage biopharmaceutical company focused on developing therapeutics for disorders of the brain and nervous system.
 We were incorporated in June 2015, have no products approved for commercial sale, and have not generated any revenue from product sales.
 Our operations to date have been limited primarily to organizing and staffing our company, raising capital, and conducting research and development activities for our product candidates.

 We have not yet obtained marketing approval for any product candidates, manufactured a commercial scale product on our own or through a third party, or conducted sales and marketing activities necessary for successful product commercialization.
-Our short operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.
+Our future success and viability are subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business will suffer.